voideditor/void/CONTRIBUTING.md

 ## 1. Building the Extension
-Here's how you can start contributing to the Void Extension, where much of our code lives right now:
+Here's how you can start contributing to the Void extension.
+This is where most of Void's code lives, and it's where you should get started if you're new.

 1. Clone the repository: